tredoe/wizard/README.md

 from software patents and LGPL because it has not benefits using into a language of static linking.

-#### GPL/AGPL 3.0
+#### MPL 2.0

-Proprietary software linking: Not allowed.
+Proprietary software linking: Allowed.
-Distribution with code under another license: Not allowed with software whose license is not GNU GPL compatible.
+Distribution with code under another license: Allowed.
-Redistributing of the code with changes: Only under GNU GPL/AGPL.
+Redistributing of the code with changes: Only under MPL.
+Compatible with GNU GPL: Yes.

 #### Apache Public 2.0